 Are you considering a staycation this year and you’re looking for something a little different, maybe a cheap staycation with kids?
 Have you considered staying on a narrowboat on the UK’s plethora of canals?
 Here are some staycation ideas for families.

-After we’d finished in Wales (visiting the Big Pit) the kids and I (Emma) had no where to go.
+After we’d finished in Wales (visiting the Big Pit) the kids and I (Emma) had nowhere to go.
 Rich had to be in London for a week but we were really enjoying the lush green rolling hills of the British countryside.
-The prospect of London didn’t appeal so we hit airBNB (£15 off your AirBNB booking) looking for something a bit different and unusual and this is what we found, a narrowboat!
+The prospect of London didn’t appeal so we hit AirBNB looking for something a bit different and unusual and this is what we found, a narrowboat!
 If you’re looking for a staycation with kids this year and you’ve run out of ideas, this could be the perfect scenario.

 Typically (between the 18th-20th century) narrow boats were less than 7 ft (2.1 metres) wide with a maximum length of 70 ft (21.3 metres) and steered with a tiller rather than a wheel.
 The very precise measurements relate to the length of the locks and obviously for transportation purposes the boats needed to be shorter than the locks.

 Nowadays modern narrowboats come in all sorts of sizes and some are significantly shorter than 70 foot/21.3 metres so they can fit on a range of Britain’s canals and rivers.

 Have A Staycation On The Canals Of The UK

 There are now about 2,200 miles (3,500 km) of navigable canals and rivers throughout the United Kingdom.
 Most of the canals are linked into a single English and Welsh network.
 These are

 - Bristol to London.

 - Liverpool to Goole (Leeds).